xiransong/ssnet/readme.md

 The dependencies are listed in `requirements.txt`.

-## Data format
+## Dataset

+The Pokec and LiveJournal dataset can be downloaded from here: https://drive.google.com/file/d/1MGIQyZwZQgIMn53ih6wulcrTaraxHFin/view?usp=sharing.
+The Xbox dataset is an industrial dataset and is not able to be public.

-For a dataset (e.g. Pokec), the files needed are as follows:
+For a dataset (e.g. Pokec), the files included are as follows:

 ```
 instance_Pokec